-Refrigeration appliances can be affected by the environment they are placed in if the temperature moves outside its climate rating specified by the manufacturer (Climate Classes for fridges, freezers and fridge-freezers).
+Help and advice by an engineer, on how refrigeration appliances can be adversely affected by the environment that they are placed in.
+If the temperature surrounding the appliance moves outside its climate rating specified by the manufacturer (Climate Classes for fridges, freezers and fridge-freezers) they can stop working.

 If placed in an environment where the room temperature gets up to around 30 degrees most units sold in the UK may start to struggle to work if they can’t give off the heat from the condenser (normally at the back of the unit which gets hot).
 The ambient air temperature around the condenser needs to be 10 degrees lower than the condenser so that the energy can be given off as radiant heat.
 If the heat from the condenser can’t radiate away into cooler air then the heat won’t be taken out of the food so it won’t get cold.

 In a normal home these temperature ranges shouldn’t cause any problems as the fridges and freezers we use are designed to operate in the UK home.